No OnePlus 5G phone for Verizon in the first half of 2019

 No talks about a specific deal have occurred, however.

-For now OnePlus is working with T-Mobile, which analysts note makes for a better demographic fit since the carrier tends to attract younger, more tech-savvy consumers.
+For now, OnePlus is focusing on the deal with T-Mobile, which analysts note makes for a better demographic fit since the carrier tends to attract younger, more tech-savvy consumers.

 A spokeswoman for T-Mobile declined to comment on the future of its relationship with OnePlus, saying only that it would focus on selling the OnePlus 6T.